punkave/frontend-challenge/README.md

 * Use color or some other means to emphasize when there are plenty of bikes/racks, or very few.
 * Update in real time.
 * Geolocation.
 (Hint: you must use https on your server, which takes some doing.)
+* Use Vue or React.
+If you choose to, please do this in a separate git branch after you complete it with vanilla JS and jQuery.
+It's important to us to see how you'd structure the project without build tools that typically accompany such frameworks.
 * Anything else you think is cool, relevant, and consistent with the other requirements.

 ## If you don't finish